 Noah is an award-winning showrunner, producer, writer and director.
 He has produced series for broadcast and cable television networks including ABC, Fox, Fox Sports, Discovery, Food Network, National Geographic Channel, and Comedy Central.
 He brings an unparalleled passion for storytelling to a variety of formats including competition shows such as “The Ultimate Fighter” and “Hell’s Kitchen,” scripted comedy including “The Showbiz Show with David Spade,” documentary series, talk shows, magazine shows and build shows.
 He directed the 2014 Fox Sports biopic “Anthony Pettis: Showtime” about the champion mixed martial artist.

-Noah is a member of the Television Academy and the Producers Guild of America.
+Noah’s short film “Reconnecting with Reality” part of the UFC series “25 Years in Short” was nominated for a Sports Emmy Award.
+He is a member of the Television Academy and the Producers Guild of America.